MC1163766 – (Updated) New policy setting to require explicit consent for recording and transcription in Teams 1:1 calls

 Opportunities**

-With the introduction of explicit consent for recording in Teams 1:1 calls, there is an opportunity to develop comprehensive training programs that educate users about the new consent process.
-This can improve user confidence and compliance with privacy policies, fostering a culture of transparency and trust within the organization.
+With the introduction of explicit consent for recording and transcription, there is an opportunity to enhance user training programs to ensure all employees understand the new consent requirements.
+This can improve user experience and compliance with privacy regulations.

-- roles: HR Managers, Compliance Officers, Team Leaders
+- roles: HR Managers, Compliance Officers, IT Administrators

 - references: https://learn.microsoft.com/microsoft-365/compliance/audit-log-activities?view=o365-worldwide, https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=503295

-- roles: Compliance Officers, Legal Advisors, IT Administrators
+- roles: Compliance Officers, IT Administrators, Legal Advisors

 - references: https://learn.microsoft.com/microsoft-365/compliance/audit-log-activities?view=o365-worldwide, https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=503295

-- roles: IT Administrators, System Engineers, Compliance Officers
+- roles: IT Administrators, System Administrators, Operations Managers

 - references: https://learn.microsoft.com/powershell/module/microsoftteams/set-csteamscallingpolicy?view=teams-ps#-explicitrecordingconsent, https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=503295